mkorman9/tinytcp/README.md

 - Automated packet extraction with no memory allocations (see `LengthPrefixedFraming` or `SplitBySeparator`).
 - Full customization of connection handling process.
 By default, the sever starts a new goroutine for each connection, (`GoroutinePerConnection` strategy), but this can be changed.
-- Metrics collection for both the server and each connected client separately (total bytes read/written, volume of traffic per second).
+- Metrics collection for both the server and each connected client separately (optional Prometheus binding).
 - Support for `tcp`, `tcp4`, `tcp6` and `unix` listeners.

 ## Install